Local World Evolving Network Models: Case B Lower bounded limit $M=m_{0}+t$

-New Local World Evolving Network Model of Sen and Zhong (2009)
+New Local World Evolving Network Model of Qin and Dai (2009)

 The model is the extension of LM model in a sense that it divides nodes on these which have the information about the global network and on these which does not.

 To control for this diversification, parameter $\delta$ is introduced.
 Let $\delta$ be the ratio of the number of nodes obtaining the information about the global network to the total number of nodes.
 Because $\delta$ is a ratio, it must be that $\delta\in \left[0,1 \right]$.
 When $\delta=0$ there is no nodes that ow the global information and NLW model comes down to the local-world network model.
 In turn, $\delta=1$ means that each node possesses the global information about the network, which makes NLW model identical with BA model.

 The NWL model starts in the same way as LW – there is a set of small number of nodes m_0 and the small number of edges $e_{0}$.
 There are M nodes that were selected randomly from the whole global network and established a “local world” for new coming nodes.
 However, in NLW model every new node with m edges can connect to global or local system.
 The decision depends on received information.
 If a new node gets information about the whole network, the probability that it will be connected with node i depends on the degree ki of that node, such that: